Aiouea montana

 Aiouea montana is a tree in the family Lauraceae.
 It can grow up to 30 m in height.
 It flowers in May and June and bears fruit in July and August.
-According to GBIF, it can be found from the north of Mexico to the South of Brazil.
+It ranges from northeastern Mexico through Central America, the Caribbean, and tropical South America to southern Brazil.

+The species was first described as Laurus montana by Olof Swartz in 1788.
+In 2017 Randi Rohde placed the species in genus Aiouea as A. montana.